- Cannabis is the general category of the Cannabaceae family of plants.

 One of the most common questions about CBD is the distinction between hemp CBD and Cannabis CBD.

 First off, CBD is extracted from the varieties of the cannabis family: Cannabis Sativa, cannabis Indica, and Cannabis Ruderalis.

 When you hear about a cannabis plant, you think of many questions, especially about the legitimacy of the chemical compound CBD.

 But you have to note that a cannabis plant has around 540 substances.

-And although hemp and cannabis are similar, it’s the percentage of CBD and THC (tetrahydrocannabinol) that makes the difference.
+And although hemp and cannabis are similar, the percentage of CBD and THC (tetrahydrocannabinol) makes the difference.